scshitole/consul-testing4/README.md

 git commit -m "Added new Consul service" git push
 ```
-Once completed, the new, example service should be registered an visible in the Consul dashboard.
+Once completed, the new, example service should be registered and visible in the Consul dashboard.
 Additionally, you can view the workflow steps in the **Actions** section of your Github repo.

 **De-register a service in Consul**
 ```